Moonflower-labs/Moonflowerlabs/README.md

 # Moonflower Labs

-This repository contains several static web project.
+This repository contains several static web projects.
 It is hosted in ***Github Pages*** to use as portfolio display.